Historic Utopia, Riverfront Trails & Ghost Stories

-Nestled in Estero, Florida, on the banks of the Estero River, Koreshan State Park preserves the physical remnants of the Koreshan Unity, a late‑19th/early‑20th century communal utopian settlement founded by Cyrus Teed (aka “Koresh”).
-While celebrated for its lush gardens, historic buildings, and peaceful riverfront ambiance, it’s also a magnet for ghost enthusiasts – believed to be haunted by the spirits of Koresh and his followers, still awaiting their leader’s resurrection.
+Nestled in Estero, Florida, on the banks of the Estero River, Koreshan State Park preserves the remnants of the Koreshan Unity, a late-19th- and early-20th-century communal settlement founded by Cyrus Teed (“Koresh”).
+Today, visitors come for the shady grounds, preserved buildings, and peaceful riverfront setting.
+In local lore, however, the site also has a haunted reputation, with stories of apparitions, odd sounds, and an uncanny feeling that the past never fully left.

 The Koreshan Legacy